mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_2_converted.md

 text:     Friendly minions gain +2⚔️ and Frenzy.

 name:     Hexclaw
-text:     **Dying Wish**: The enemy General gains, "&quot;At the start of your turn, take 1 damage.&quot;".
+text:     **Dying Wish**: The enemy General gains, "At the start of your turn, take 1 damage."

 name:     Nether Summoning
 text:     Summon 2 non-token minions destroyed since the end of your last turn nearby.